redhat-eets/netgauge/testpmd/README.md

 0-63
 ```

-If the testpmd ports are physical functions (PFs) from Intel E810, then the volume mount on `/lib/firmware` is required regardless Intel DDP is to be used; otherwise this volume mount is not necessary.
+If the testpmd ports are physical functions (PFs) from Intel E810, then the volume mount on `/lib/firmware` is required regardless of if Intel DDP is to be used; otherwise this volume mount is not necessary.

 ### Control testpmd from a REST client

 To start the testpmd and wait for client request,
 ```
-podman run -it --rm --privileged -p 9000:9000 -v /dev/hugepages:/dev/hugepages -v /sys/bus/pci/devices:/sys/bus/pci/devices -v /lib/firmware:/lib/firmware --cpuset-cpus 4,6,8 quay.io/jianzzha/testpmd-micro:22.11.2 -pci 0000:51:00.0 -pci 0000:51:00.1 -http-port 9000
+podman run -it --rm --privileged -p 9000:9000 -v /dev/hugepages:/dev/hugepages -v /sys/bus/pci/devices:/sys/bus/pci/devices -v /lib/firmware:/lib/firmware --cpuset-cpus 4,6,8 testpmd-micro:22.11.2 --pci 0000:51:00.0 --pci 0000:51:00.1 --http-port 9000
 ```

 A REST client can send request to the testpmd container to start/stop the testpmd or query for the status.